arkade-os/go-sdk/README.md

 ## Usage

-Here's a comprehensive guide on how to use the Ark Go SDK:
+Here's a comprehensive guide on how to use the Arkade Go SDK:

 ### 1. Setting up the Ark Client